Multi-Factor Authentication (MFA)

 - User completes enrollment:

-- TOTP: Scan QR code with authenticator app, then enter a verification code
+- TOTP: scan QR code with an authenticator app, then enter a verification code.

 Configuration